6 tips to win a bidding war for your next home

 Do you have what it takes to beat competitors for the house you want?

 The bidding wars are back.
 While not every local real-estate market is experiencing bidding wars, some homebuyers find themselves competing for houses because not many are for sale in their markets.
-For example, in Phoenix, it would take just 2.3 months to sell all the homes currently on the market, says Susan Paul, owner of Better Homes and Gardens Real Estate Move Time Realty in Scottsdale, Ariz.
 The result?
-Many homes have 10 to 15 offers the day they go on the market, she says.
+Many homes have 10 to 15 offers the day they go on the market, says Susan Paul, owner of Better Homes and Gardens Real Estate Move Time Realty in Scottsdale, Ariz.

 To compete in a bidding war, buyers need to prepare financially for the home purchase.
 They have to be familiar with property values in their target neighborhoods.
 And they must know what they want.